opral/monorepo/rfcs/001-foundational-architecture.md

 **Cons**

+- No existing design that acts as reference.

+  Leveraging MessageFormat 2.0 or Fluent provides a clear(er) path how an AST should be designed.

-- Engineering complexity to support numerous syntaxes.
+- Engineering complexity to support numerous syntax features.

-- Inferior user experience "what syntax supports what?".

-- There should not be 10+ different syntaxes to express human languages.
+  Instead of leveraging one syntax and its features as reference, inlang would have X features and developers need to navigate what features syntax Y supports.
+The latter leads to an inferior user experience.

 ### SDK

-Messages (strings) need to be retrieved and formatted.
+Messages need to be retrieved and formatted.
 That's the job of an i18n SDK.
 Most implementations make use of a key-value resource and a lookup function called `t` (translate), or a translation component.
-From a developer perspective, the i18n SDK loads resources, detects the language of a user and formats the message.
+From a developers perspective, the i18n SDK loads resources, detects the language of a user and formats the message.
 In other words: "The message `example` should be displayed here in the correct language and format for me".

 #### Illustration